nextstrain/nextclade/docs/user/input-files.md

 Nextclade CLI flag: `--input-fasta`

-Nextalign CLI flag: ` --sequences`
+Nextalign CLI flag: `--sequences`

-Accepted formats: [FASTA](https://en.wikipedia.org/wiki/FASTA_format), plain text (one sequence per line).
+Accepted formats: [FASTA](https://en.wikipedia.org/wiki/FASTA_format) or plain text (one sequence per line).

 ## Reference (root) sequence

 Viral nucleotide sequence which serves as a reference for alignment and the analysis.
 Mutations are called relative to the reference sequence.
 It is expected to be the root of the [reference tree](#reference-tree).
 The best results are obtained when the reference sequence is a well-known consensus genome, of a very high quality, preferably complete and unambiguous (spans entire genome and has no ambiguous nucleotides).

-Accepted formats: [FASTA](https://en.wikipedia.org/wiki/FASTA_format), plain text.
+Accepted formats: [FASTA](https://en.wikipedia.org/wiki/FASTA_format) or plain text.
 The file is expected to contain only 1 sequence.

 Nextclade Web (advanced mode): accepted in "Root sequence" drag & drop box.
 A remote URL is also accepted in `input-root-sequence` URL parameter.

 Nextclade CLI flag: `--input-root-sequence`

-Nextalign CLI flag: ` --reference`
+Nextalign CLI flag: `--reference`

 ## Reference tree

-The reference phylogenetic tree which serves as a target for phylogenetic placement (see [Algorithm: Phylogenetic placement](algorithm/05-phylogenetic-placement)) and a source of clade information for clade assignment (see [Algorithm: Clade Assignment](algorithm/06-clade-assignment)).
+The phylogenetic reference tree which serves as a target for phylogenetic placement (see [Algorithm: Phylogenetic placement](algorithm/05-phylogenetic-placement)).
+Nearest neighbour information is used to assign clades (see [Algorithm: Clade Assignment](algorithm/06-clade-assignment)) and to identify private mutations, including reversions.

 The tree **must** be rooted at the sample that matches the [reference (root) sequence](#reference-root-sequence).

-The tree **must** contain a clade definition for every node.
+The tree **must** contain a clade definition for every node (including internal).

 The tree **must** be sufficiently large, diverse and to meet clade assignment expectations of a particular use-case, study or experiment.
 Only clades present on the reference tree can be assigned to [Query sequences](terminology.html#query-sequence).